Chili Garlic Mushrooms

-These garlic and chilli mushroom fry-up is just magnificent!
-Full of flavour and nutrients to nourish your body and foodie soul, this dish is great for breakfast, brunch or dinner.
+These chili garlic mushrooms are just magnificent!
+Full of flavor and nutrients to nourish your body and foodie soul, this dish is great for breakfast, brunch or dinner.
 Paleo, Whole30, keto and vegan-friendly recipe.

-This chili mushroom dish takes about 20 minutes, so it’s probably best saved for those lazy weekend mornings, although it’s also excellent for a meatless dinner (served over baked sweet potatoes, cauliflower rice or regular rice).
+This chili garlic mushrooms recipe takes about 20 minutes, so it’s probably best saved for those lazy weekend mornings, although it’s also excellent for a meatless dinner (served over baked sweet potatoes, cauliflower rice or regular rice).
 I served them with fried eggs for breakfast.

 Why I Love Cooking With Mushrooms